My third and final destination in Colombia was Bogota. This is the capital city and home to over 13 million people.

 You are never too far from a fresh juice stand.
 This stand had fresh guanabana also known as soursop or graviola.
 This is one of my favorite fruits and I love the pulp!

-Fried chicken is everywhere in the Americas and it is a quick and easy choice.
+Fried chicken is everywhere in the Americas and makes a quick and easy choice.

 Breads, pastries and other baked goods in Colombia are some of the best in the world.
 I ate a lot of pastries here and coudn’t get enough!